ifad/sentry-legacy-ruby/README.md

   </a>
 </p>

-This is IFAD mirror of `sentry-ruby` gem with added support of legacy rubies (currently version 2.3).
+This is IFAD mirror of `sentry-ruby` gem with added support of legacy rubies (currently versions 2.3 and 2.2).